This post may contain affiliate links. Please read our disclosure policy.

 - Cornstarch: Thickens the sauce.
 Arrowroot powder works as an alternative.

 - Chicken Breast: The protein base of the dish.
 A boneless, skinless chicken thigh works just as well.
 Extra chicken breasts?
-Try them in Chicken Paprika, Chicken Fajitas, or Jerk Chicken.
+Try them in chicken paprika for one, chicken fajitas for one, or single serving jerk chicken.

 - Honey: Brings natural sweetness.
 Maple syrup is a good alternative.